AljoschaMeyer/pavo-bootstrap/reference.md

 #### `(sf-do [exprs...])`

 Evaluates the expressions in the array in sequence, evaluating to the value of the last expression.
 If there are zero expressions, evaluates to `nil`.
+Changes to the environment do *not* persist across the different expressions.

 ```pavo
 (assert-eq (sf-do []) nil)